 ‘New Moms helped to open doors for me – doors to be a great mom.
 Everything I was looking for New Moms offered it at some time.’

 Olivia was homeless and staying in a shelter from the time she was 3 months pregnant until the night she gave birth to her baby girl, Giselle.
 She had been sleeping on friends’ couches trying to avoid living in a shelter.
-Her aunts told her that she had to go into a shelter because if she didn’t the state would never know that she needed help.
-“It was humbling to have to submit to the process… It was stressful to be pregnant and in a shelter.
-I didn’t want to bring my baby into that setting.”
-Olivia pressed on.
+Her aunts told her that she had to go into a shelter because if she didn’t the state would never know that she needed help… click here to read the rest of Olivia’s story.

 ‘I want my daughter to live a better life than what I wanted to pursue…’